bp-chat/bp/docs/protocol-v0.michel.md

     1. Client observes and acts on `$SERVER_TIMEOUT`;
     2. If credentials don't match, server sends message `login:invalid` to the client, and it lets the user know;
 5. Server sends the message `login:ok` to let the client know the login succeeded;
-6. If there are any users who opted to be broadcasted, the server broadcasts those users to the client.
-See details on the `broadcast users` spec.

 ### Client - connect